Svenskt Tenn preserve the spirit of Estrid Ericson and Josef Frank in a modern form

 TOGETHER WITH THE ESTABLISHED pewter artist Nils Fougstedt, Estrid Ericson wanted to offer modern pewter objects at reasonable prices.
 They produced these themselves in the little workshop behind the store.
 Pewter quickly became one of the most exciting materials of the era, competing with the new glass and ceramics of the time than with metals such as silver and silver plating.
 Svenskt Tenn quickly gained recognition as an established brand of quality, and established a name for itself.
 In 1925, it received a gold medal at the World Exhibition in Paris.

 AFTER JUST A FEW YEARS, the name Svenskt Tenn had become misleading, as Estrid Ericson’s interest in interior design is what now dominates the company.
 Three years on, the store moves to larger premises on Strandvägen, where it is still located today.
 By the early 1930s, Svenskt Tenn has gained recognition as the most fashionable interior design store in Stockholm.
 Estrid Ericson commissions the Swedish functionalist architects Uno Åhrén and Björn Trägårdh as Svenskt Tenn’s unique range of furniture and interior designs take form.
 Estrid Ericson’s sense of beauty and quality evolve in tact with her wanderlust, and shopping expeditions take her to North and South America, England, France and Italy.

-IN 1999, ANN WALL RETIRES AFTER 20 YEARS as Managing Director.
-The Svenskt Tenn’s owners, The Kjell and Märta Beijer Foundation, establish the Ann Wall Design Prize in her name.
+In 1999 Ann Wall retired after 20 years as Managing Director.
+The Svenskt Tenn’s owners, The Kjell and Märta Beijer Foundation, establishes the Ann Wall Design Prize in her name.
 The prize is part of Svenskt Tenn’s new business concept “to preserve the spirit of Estrid Ericson and Josef Frank in a modern form.”